Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 multimeteroff-grid troubleshootingsolar diagnosticsbattery voltageinverter faults

-Safety and scope
+Safety and scope before you probe

 Before testing: